Bread Loaf Writers' Conference: Admission

 According to Seven Days, the likelihood of general admission to Bread Loaf (in 2005) stood at about 17 percent, given a total applicant pool of 1,500.
 Of those accepted, 170 students pay full fare.
 These people are called Contributors (because they contribute to the workshops with their writing).
 The New Yorker wrote that the most coveted scholarships to Bread Loaf are the 25 "Waiterships", in which promising writers earn their keep by serving three meals a day to the paying guests.
 Besides the Waiterships, applicants who have been published can try for tuition scholarships, and those with a published book can become Bread Loaf Teaching Fellows.
 Waiters, Tuition Scholars, and Fellows are given the opportunity to give public readings.

 Authors

 Noted authors who have been associated with the conference over the years include Richard Wright, James Brown, John Ciardi, Bernard DeVoto, Robert Frost, John Gardner, Richard Gehman, Donald Hall, John Irving, Shirley Jackson, Barry Lopez, Robie Macauley, George R.R.
 Martin, Carson McCullers, Norman Mailer, Toni Morrison, Linda Pastan, May Sarton, Anne Sexton, Eudora Welty, Stanley Elkin, Tim O'Brien and Richard Yates.
+David Kenyon Webster, the Band of Brothers paratrooper and journalist, reportedly attended the conference as well.